robifr/ledger/README.md

 </div>

 ### Features
-- Automatically calculates customer deposits and debts with every update to orders.
-- Scales to thousands of entries with no issues.
 - Sort, filter, and search functionality.
 - Visualized charts and statistics.
 - Supports English (US) and Indonesian language.